Adigeni Municipality: Population

 By the start of 2021 the population was determined at 16,092 people, a slight decrease compared to the 2014 census.
 The population density of the municipality is 20.1 pd/sqkm.

 The population of Adigeni is practically monoethnic Georgian.
 By far the largest ethnic minority are the Armenians (almost 400, 2.2%) who mainly live in Abastumani and make up 18% of the population there.
 Other minorities are several dozen Russians and a few Azerbaijanis, Ossetes, Ukrainians, Abkhazians and Pontic Greeks.
-Furthermore, 67.7% of the population consists of followers of the Georgian Orthodox Church and 20.1% is muslim.
+Furthermore, 67.7% of the population consists of followers of the Georgian Orthodox Church and 20.1% is Muslim.
 Another large group by Georgian standards are the Catholics (10%).
 Furthermore, there are small numbers of followers of the Armenian Apostolic Church and Jehovah's Witnesses.

-In November 1944, the Meskhetian Turks, a Turkic-speaking ethnic group of predominantly Muslim faith living in this area, were deported to Soviet Central Asian republics as part of a Stalinist resettlement operation.
+In November 1944, the Meskhetian Turks, a Turkish-speaking ethnic group of predominantly Muslim faith living in this area, were deported to Soviet Central Asian republics as part of a Stalinist resettlement operation.
 At that time, the Meskhetians constituted three quarters of the population of the rajon Adigeni (1939: 32,923 of the 41,314 inhabitants).
 Attempts to return them to independent Georgia have failed, with local resistance.